This page is sponsored by:

 A Ticklish Affair (1963) with Shirley Jones, Gig Young, Red Buttons, Edgar Buchanan, Edward Platt, and Billy Mumy

-How the West Was Won (1962) with Carroll Baker, Lee J. Cobb, Henry Fonda, Karl Malden, Gregory Peck, George Peppard, Robert Preston, Debbie Reynolds, James Stewart, Eli Wallach, John Wayne, and Richard Widmark
+How the West Was Won (1962) with Carroll Baker, Lee J. Cobb, Henry Fonda, Karl Malden, Gregory Peck, George Peppard, Robert Preston, Debbie Reynolds, James Stewart, Russ Tamblyn, Eli Wallach, John Wayne, and Richard Widmark

 Sail a Crooked Ship (1961) with Robert Wagner, Dolores Hart, Ernie Kovacs, Frankie Avalon, Frank Gorshin, Jesse White, and Harvey Lembeck